A product of the FA's National School of Excellence at Lilleshall,

 players that they had seen playing for the Pirates.

-Jamie has since taken up a coaching role with Team Bath, the team
+Jamie then took up a coaching role with Team Bath, the team from

-from the University of Bath who were the first university side to
+the University of Bath who were the first university side to compete

-compete in the FA Cup for over 100years.
-He also works for BBC Radio
+in the FA Cup for over 100years.
+He also worked for BBC Radio

 Bristol as an expert summariser on their football coverage, and